ircv3/ircv3-specifications/extensions/message-ids.md

 ## Examples

-This section is non-normative, message IDs are not required to be UUIDs.
+This section is non-normative, message IDs are not required to be UUIDs or have any specific format.
 Additional tags used in these examples may or may not have a specified meaning elsewhere.

 A channel `PRIVMSG` sent by the server: